 – communitainment in business contexts

-Since 2001, I have been working for Germany’s leading networking publication LANline.
-I cover a variety of topics for LANline, ranging from network management to datacenter management, endpoint panagement, service management, and security, and on to aspects such as digital workspaces, cloud computing, the internet of things (IoT), and artificial intelligence (AI).
-You can find numerous examples of my journalistic activities at www.LANline.de.
+Since 2001, I have been working for Germany’s leading data center and networking publication LANline.
+I cover a variety of topics for LANline, ranging from the „future of work“ (digital workspaces, online collaboration, etc.) and security to endpoint, network, data center, and service management, and on to cloud computing, the internet of things (IoT), and artificial intelligence (AI).
+You will find numerous examples of my journalistic activities at www.LANline.de.

-Beyond my activities as an IT journalist, I also offer content creation and ghostwriting for the IT industry.
+Beyond my IT journalism activities, I also offer content creation and ghostwriting for the IT industry.
 I create custom content in German or English such as:

 - technical articles for print and online

 - blog posts

 - social media content (Facebook, Xing, LinkedIn, Twitter, etc.)